shoes for platform tennis

 Is the upper as rugged as the K-Swiss Ultrashot?
 I’d say probably not.
 But for those that like a little lighter feel with a mesh material and a little more “give” - this may be the best shoe for platform tennis.

-- Narrow feet players may need two pairs of shoes
+• Narrow feet players may need two pairs of socks

 Let’s start with the outsole.
 It’s one of the toughest in the court shoe market because of the Trusstic System Asics incorporates into all their court shoes.

-It keeps the shoes lightweight while giving it rugged toughness to keep it from breaking down.
+It keeps the shoe lightweight while giving it a rugged toughness to keep it from breaking down.
 It’s extremely durable without the heaviness.

 Next up is the AHAR Plus Outsole Technology.
 This is the actual material or in this case, the rubber that makes up the outsole hitting the court surface.
 It’s an upgrade from Asics previous outsole material that offers 50% more durability and is placed at the spots of the foot that are shown to get the most wear and tear.